It doesn't work

 Your modding setup, like your CE installation and tools, needs to be a reliable foundation for everything that follows.
 Make sure you're starting off on the right foot:

-- Prevent the Windows virtual store from interfering.
+- Prevent the Windows virtual store from interfering when modding H1CE.

 - Use the latest versions of any tools you're relying on.

-- Use tags extracted from modern tools like invader-extract and Refinery rather than HEK+.
+- Use officially released tags, and if you must use extracted ones then use modern extractors like invader-extract and Refinery rather than HEK+.

 Before you jump in to making changes, make sure you understand the process and what you're doing.
 There are tutorials and documentation available to help you.
 If using unfamiliar tools or mods, make sure to read any "README" files that come with them.